 A TCP keep-alive packet is simply an ACK with the sequence number set to one less than the current sequence number for the connection.
 A host receiving one of these ACKs responds with an ACK for the current sequence number.
 Keep-alives can be used to verify that the computer at the remote end of a connection is still available.
 TCP keep-alives can be sent once every TCPKeepAlive.Time (defaults to 7,200,000 milliseconds or two hours) if no other data or higher-level keep-alives have been carried over the TCP connection.
 If there is no response to a keep-alive, it is repeated once every TCPKeepAlive.Interval seconds.
 KeepAliveInterval defaults to 1000 milliseconds.

-You can enable per-connection KeepAlive and allow that TCP protocol check if connection is active or not.
+You can enable per-connection KeepAlive and allow the TCP protocol to check if the connection is active or not.
 This is the preferred method if you want to detect dropped disconnections (for example: when you unplug a network cable).

 oClient := TsgcWebSocketClient.Create(nil);